felixleopoldo/benchpress/docs/source/module_add.rst

             "script.R"

-`script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg/script.R>`__ generates a random binary symetric matrix (undirected graph).
+`script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_alg/script.R>`__ generates a random binary symetric matrix (undirected data).
 The result is saved in :r:`snakemake@output[["adjmat"]]`, which is generated from the rule.
 Note that the actual algorithm is wrapped into the function *myalg* which is passed to the function *add_timeout*.
-This is to enable the timeout functionality, which save an empty graph if the algorithm has finished before ``timeout`` seconds, specified in the config file.
+This is to enable the timeout functionality, which save an empty data if the algorithm has finished before ``timeout`` seconds, specified in the config file.
 However, *add_timeout* is not needed if your algorithm is able to produce results after a specified amount of time.

 .. code-block:: r